 If there’s one thing we’re all learning as the impacts of the Fourth Industrial Revolution unfold on today’s workforce, it’s that there are many pathways to a career beyond school.
-One of those pathways that deserve more attention and support is service year programs.
+One of those pathways that deserves more attention and support is service year programs.

 Service year programs offer young people the opportunity to gain real-world skills while holding paid, full-time jobs that help make a difference in their communities.
 As many as 66,000 Americans each year enroll in one of these service year programs such as AmeriCorps, Peace Corps, YouthBuild, Teach for America and AmeriCorps VISTA.
 Currently, about a third of full-time service year positions are targeted at opportunity youth — American youth aged 16–24 who are neither in school nor employed.
 However, there is more we can do to expand access to these programs to approximately 4.6 million who are considered opportunity youth, or disconnected youth.

 “A service year is a tremendous on-ramp for opportunity youth,” says Shirley Sagawa, CEO of Service Year Alliance.
 “At a time when unemployment rates for youth ages 16-24 are double the national average, it’s critical that we increase the overall number of quality national service positions and especially those filled by opportunity youth so that all young people — no matter their background — have the chance to serve and succeed.”